BrotherBoard/BombApps/README.md

 Battery Level Changer: do u need an explanation?

-Complex Power: for calculating the result of i power something [X=i^Y]
+Complex Power: some app to calculate i^Y=X for me

+CameraFeature Tweaks: for tweaking camera-feature.xml in rooted samsung devices